Nested Sampling with Normalising Flows for Gravitational-Wave Inference: Results

 \nessai is designed with the aim of improving the efficiency of drawing replacement live points at the cost of repeatedly training a normalising flow and populating a pool of live points.
 An improvement in the efficiency translates to a reduction in the total number of likelihood evaluations since the likelihood must be computed for each rejected point.
 We therefore compare the total number of likelihood evaluations required to reach convergence for each sampler in \cref{fig:comparison} with and without distance marginalisation. \nessai requires a median of \nessaievaluations and \nessaievaluationsmarg likelihood evaluations to converge with and without distance marginalisation respectively and \dynesty requires \dynestyevaluations and \dynestyevaluationsmarg.
 In contrast to \dynesty, sampling with \nessai is more efficient without distance marginalisation, we attribute this to a combination of the reparameterisation used for luminosity distance and the sampler settings we converged on for \nessai.

-This, however, does not directly translate into a decrease in the total run-time since it does factor in the cost of training and population.
-In \cref{fig:comparison} we also show the total run-time for each sampler and when comparing the median run-times we observe that \nessai is \timeratio times faster than \dynesty without distance marginalisation and \timeratiomarg times faster with it.
-We also examine the proportion of the run-time spent on training and population and find that on average population-time accounts for approximately \populationtime of the total run-time and training-time accounts for a further \trainingtime.
-This explains why, despite a \evaluationsratio times reduction in likelihood evaluations, we do not observe a \evaluationsratio times reduction in sampling time compared to \dynesty.
+This, however, does not directly translate to the run-times for each sampler since they each have different additional computational costs associated with sampling.
+In \cref{fig:comparison} we show the total run-time for each sampler and when comparing the median run-times we observe that \nessai is \timeratio times faster than \dynesty without distance marginalisation and \timeratiomarg times faster with it.
+Additionally, we examine the proportion of the run-time spent on training and population and find that on average population-time accounts for approximately \populationtime of the total run-time and training-time accounts for a further \trainingtime.
 We also note that the cost of training and population does not depend on the cost of evaluating the likelihood, as such, the fraction of the total run-time will decrease as the cost of evaluating the likelihood cost increases.

 For each injection we can also compare the posterior distributions produced by each sampler.
 These allow us to quickly identify discrepancies between samplers for specific injections or regions of the parameter space.
 However these differences are not easily quantified and the correlations between more than two parameters are not clearly represented.
 We show an example of such a comparison is \cref{app:corner}.